dgcfung/intro-git-github/github.md

 Each of you should now have updated code on GitHub, but your local Git repo will be behind.
 We need to get the latest code off of GitHub.
 We can do this by pulling the changes that we merged.
+Git pull is a combination of git fetch and git merge.
 The command to do this is:

 `git pull origin master`